sematext/docs/docs/synthetics/ci-cd-integration.md

 ### Customize Output Format

 By default the API output will be in JSON format.
 While invoking the API in build pipelines, it would be useful to display the output in a table format, so that the output could be easily interpreted.
 To get the output in table format, set the `Accept` header to `text/plain`.
-Below is an example request along with the ouput:
+Below is an example request along with the output:

 ```sh
 url -s --request POST \\n            --url https://apps.sematext.com/synthetics-api/api/v3/apps/12345/monitors/runs \\n              --header 'authorization: apiKey 1d7e2d6b-xxxx-xxxx-xxxx-10f83c5a8da7' \\n          --header 'accept: text/plain'        --header 'content-type: application/json' \\n                    --data '[{"monitorId": 276}]'